-Bringing the magic of similar food hall concepts such as Mackie Mayor and Altrincham Market to Oldham, the historic Egyptian Rooms at Oldham’s Old Town Hall are being completely transformed, giving residents a new place to drink, eat and socialise.
-The new addition, which is already underway, will join an Odeon cinema and a Nando’s restaurant which already reside within the Grade II-listed space.
+Bringing the magic of similar food hall concepts such as Mackie Mayor and Altrincham Market to Oldham, the historic Egyptian Room at Oldham’s Old Town Hall has been completely transformed into a new food and drink hall, giving residents a new place to drink, eat and socialise.
+The new addition will join an Odeon cinema and a Nando’s restaurant which already reside within the Grade II-listed space.

 Housing six casual dining-style food stalls, the new concept is set to inject a new lease of life to Oldham’s dining scene, providing a lovely, casual and open space for people to drink, dine and catch up with friends.
 It’ll even feature a similar feel to successful food halls such as Stockport’s Produce Hall and Altrincham Market, with modern touches highlighting historical features, independent food traders and long benches for people to share.